A wind power IoT scenario is taken as an example to illustrate how to creat a correct data model in IoTDB.

 **cannot be placed at the beginning of the path.

 The timestamp is the time point at which data is produced.
 It includes absolute timestamps and relative timestamps.
 For detailed description, please go to Data Type doc.

 The record of a measurement of an entity on the time axis.
 Timeseries is a series of data points.

 A measurement of an entity corresponds to a timeseries.

 Also called meter, timeline, and tag, parameter in real time database.

 For example, if entity wt01 in power plant wf01 of power group ln has a measurement named status, its timeseries can be expressed as:

-The timestamp columns of a group of aligned timeseries need to be stored only once in memory and disk when inserting data, instead of once per timeseries.
+By using aligned timeseries, the timestamp columns of a group of aligned timeseries need to be stored only once in memory and disk when inserting data, instead of once per timeseries.